Health is the ability to realize our avowed and unavowed dreams.

 – Moshe Feldenkrais

-Whether you are solo kayaking on a pristine lake, bowing onto the mat to spar, perfecting your Garudasana or finding your ideal meditation posture, the Feldenkrais Method can support and improve your practice.
+Whether you are solo kayaking on a pristine lake, bowing onto the mat to spar, perfecting your Garudasana or finding your ideal meditation posture, the Feldenkrais Method can support and improve your mindfulness in practice.
 Moshe Feldenkrais was an athlete, an engineer, and a martial artist who studied many of the inner arts.
 Mindful movement can take many forms: from hiking to Tai chi to Pilates.
 The huge variety of Awareness Through Movement lessons (there are over 1000!) offer new ways of approaching your relationship to your embodiment practice.
 Many certified teachers have explored specific strategies for deepening and improving your movement and your attention through individual sessions and through courses and recorded programs.
 You can start your inner journey here with these articles and videos.

 Articles